Buried-Alive Fetish

 The cultural soil for both words was a genuine Victorian-era panic about premature burial, when imprecise medical death-testing made the fear rational.
 The Wikipedia survey of premature burial documents the elaborate countermeasures this anxiety produced:

-- 1882: J. G. Krichbaum received a U.S. patent for a "device for indicating life in buried persons," a periscope-like pipe that supplied air and signalled when rotated from inside the grave.
+- 1882: J. G. Krichbaum received U.S. patent 268,693 for a "Device for Life in Buried Persons," a periscope-like pipe that supplied air and signalled to passers-by when rotated or pushed from inside the grave.

-- Wealthier anxious people commissioned "safety coffins" fitted with bells, breathing pipes, glass observation lids and, in one 1927 case, a working telephone.
+- Wealthier anxious people commissioned "safety coffins" fitted with bells, breathing pipes and glass observation lids, so a mistakenly buried person could raise the alarm.

 The same dread shaped the gothic imagination, most famously in Edgar Allan Poe's The Premature Burial, first published in the Philadelphia Dollar Newspaper on 31 July 1844, whose narrator declares that "the true wretchedness" is "to be buried while alive."